 Read on for interviews from Icelanders and expats about Jolabokaflod.
+See how to pronounce Jolabokaflod, too.

 Did you know that Iceland has a strong literary culture and history?
 In fact, one in ten Icelanders will publish a book in their lifetime.